Department of Interdisciplinary Studies

 MUSIC APPRECIATION I

-The course is an introduction to representative examples of serious music and their creators and the significant relationships between the body of music literature and the social, cultural and historical milieu in which it flourished.
-The methods employed shall include lectures, assigned readings, exposure to recorded and live performances, group discussions and an application of musical rudiments such as sight treading and notation.
+An introduction to representative examples of serious music and their creators and the relationships between music literature and the social, cultural, and historical milieu in which it flourished.
+Course methodology includes lectures, assigned readings, exposure to recorded and live performances, group discussions, and practical application.

 AN INTRODUCTION TO OPERA